sahithyakadiyamsetti/SocialMediaStreaming_MiniProject/README.md

 |world|1    |2025-08-19 22:30:01|
 +-----+-----+-------------------+

-How to Run
+---How to Run

 Start a socket server (for testing):

 nc -lk 9999   # Linux/Mac
-# or
-telnet localhost 9999   # Windows

-Run the Scala program:
+---Run the Scala program:

 sbt run

 Type messages in the socket server.

-Example:
+--Example:

 hello spark hello world spark